 Overview

-Submissions for EnronOnline Electric Generation Capacity Auction must be completed by a bidder which, if it does not have a master agreement with Enron Power Marketing, Inc. (EPMI) governing its purchase of wholesale power from EPMI (a "Master Agreement"), has duly accepted the General Terms and Conditions (GTC) which govern Electric Generation Capacity Auctions (click here for further information: Contract).
+Submissions for EnronOnline Electric Generation Capacity Auction must be completed by a bidder which, if it does not have a master agreement with Enron Power Marketing, Inc. (“EPMI”) governing its purchase of wholesale power from EPMI (a "Master Agreement"), has duly accepted the General Terms and Conditions (GTC) which govern Electric Generation Capacity Auctions (click here for further information: Contract).

 Note that only Master Users or authorized Subusers can accept the GTC.